-Figuring out a way to get laid off goes against the mainstream, which is why my book will probably never become a mainstream hit.
+Figuring out a way to get laid off goes against the mainstream.
+This is why my book will probably never become a mainstream hit.
 Regular people don't want to take the risk of even temporarily becoming unemployed to do something else.
 They'd rather suffer in silence, or complain to their colleagues about their crazy micromanager bosses at the water cooler.

 I didn't write my book to get rich and famous.
-I wrote my book because I was going through an uncertain transition in my life after 11 years at one company.
+I wrote it because I was going through an uncertain transition in my life after 11 years at one company.
 Plenty of other people I knew felt like getting out as well.
-Just like starting Financial Samurai during the economic downturn was my catharsis, writing this book was my way of dealing with the fear of leaving a large paycheck for an uncertain future.
+Starting Financial Samurai during the economic downturn was my catharsis.
+And writing this book was my way of dealing with the fear of leaving a large paycheck for an uncertain future.
 Besides, if I didn't write the book fresh after receiving a severance, I knew I never would.

 Over the years, I've learned a lot from book readers.
-Here's some new fascinating insight I will incorporate in my second edition about using the Family Medical Leave Act to break free.
+Here's some new fascinating insight about using the Family Medical Leave Act to break free.

 Using The FMLA To Break Free

-I had been working at my company for nearly 11 years.
-During that time, things had changed for me a lot.
-I found myself, through a series of reorgs and reassignments in a role that I had no interest in and was not willing to stay in for long.
+I'd been working at my company for nearly 11 years and things changed a lot.
+I found myself in a role that I had no interest in and was not willing to stay in for long.
 It was very bureaucratic, unfulfilling, and soul draining.
 Fortunately, I had been negotiating a new job at another company and wished there was a way to get severance.
-Funny how months before I was praying to keep my job during a round of layoffs, now I found myself praying to be laid off.

-I pretty much fell into the sweet spot for the ideal candidate you outline, but the company wasn’t planning anymore layoffs.
 Using the guidance in your book, I suggested a hardship to my boss that I was facing with my aging parents in another state.
 I didn't even have to ask him to take time to think about it.
-He suggested taking some time to think and we'd reconvene in a week or so to discuss it again.
+He suggested taking some time to think and we'd reconvene in a week or so to discuss again.

 At first, I didn't get a bite, but was told they don't offer volunteer layoffs, and it would set a bad precedence in the company, so it was off the table.
-We began exploring other ideas and the Family Medical Leave Act came up.
-I'm not sure if they were bluffing, but when I began pursuing the use of Family Medical Leave Act, which I did intend to exercise, things quickly changed.
+We began exploring other ideas and FMLA came up.
+I'm not sure if they were bluffing, but when I began pursuing the use of FMLA, which I did intend to exercise, things quickly changed.
 The next day I was called in for an urgent meeting where a layoff with severance was offered.
 I accepted it with gratitude.

-Again, following your guidance, I made sure the record indicated this was voluntary and they agreed.
+Then, I made sure the record indicated this was voluntary and they agreed.
 I was given three months severance which included a month of insurance for COBRA coverage!
-About a week later I left the company with a signed legal document, and got my severance check a week after that.
+About a week later I left the company and got my severance check a week later.

 Thank you for making your method available.
-My wife is happy and astonished thinking that I’m the only person she knows that would find instruction on getting laid off, and then actually following through with it successfully.
-I can hardly believe it myself!
+My wife is happy and astonished and I can hardly believe it myself!

 Let's look into what the Family and Medical Leave Act is.
 The details below come from the United States Department Of Labor.